satcar77/tech-interview-problems/README.md

 Do this in O(log N) time.

 275. A Cartesian tree with sequence S is a binary tree defined by the following two properties:
+- It is heap-ordered, so that each parent value is strictly less than that of its children.
+- An in-order traversal of the tree produces nodes with values that correspond exactly to S.
 For example, given the sequence [3, 2, 6, 1, 9], the resulting Cartesian tree would be:
 ```
       1